open-sauced/intro/CONTRIBUTING.md

 3. **Translate content**

    - For each language directory, create translated versions of the documentation files.
 Typically, you will translate Markdown files, but consider other formats as needed.
-   - Maintain the same file structure and file names as in the original documentation, but with translated content.
+   - Maintain the same file structure and names as in the original documentation but with translated content.

 4. **Update links**